-182. With reduced flood incidence in these areas, there is anticipated improvement in the quality of life, health, and sanitation of the people affected by flooding.
-Project benefits include the reduction of damage to properties and infrastructure, income loss (livelihood and business), loss of lives and injuries brought about by the operation of the flood control facilities.
-Diseases that occur from exposure to flood waters such as skin rashes, gastrointestinal infection, and other water-related diseases will also be minimized.
-There is also a lesser need for evacuation of people to safe areas during periods of intense rainfall and typhoons.
+189. With reduced flood incidence in the sub-project areas, there is anticipated improvement in the quality of life, health, and sanitation of the people affected by flooding, ease of transport during rainy days, continuation of economic activities, increase in land values and property prices, and poverty reduction.
+Project benefits also include the reduction of damage to properties and infrastructure, income loss (livelihood and business), and of loss of lives and injuries.
+During typhoons and the rainy season, project beneficiaries composed of households, small businesses and economic enterprises, commuters, school goers, employees, and all other segments of society within the project areas will be able to carry on with their daily lives with minimal or less (short-term flooding of urban areas can never be completely eliminated, with the level of flooding dependent on the rainfall intensity) disruption due to evacuation, unpassable roads, and absence of utility services.
+Diseases that occur from exposure to flood waters such as skin rashes, gastrointestinal infection, leptospirosis, and other water-borne diseases will also be minimized.
+There is also a lesser need for evacuation of people to safe areas during periods of intense rainfall and typhoons and resulting floods.